 Garden sharing initiatives are popping up all over North America as ways to:

-- Increase production of fresh, local produce
+- Increase availability of fresh, local produce

 - Turn underused spaces into green amenities

-- Build community connections
+- Build community connections and resilience

 Neighbourhood organizations in Toronto have started programs to match gardeners with landholders, but it's challenging to find the resources to keep these programs running.